Today I spent some time learning the R language.

 The source of my exchange rate information is the www.xe.com website, its historical exchange rate page passes currency and date into the query string so I should be able to build up a string containing all the different elements.

 All programming language can concatenate strings and R is no different.
-It uses paste()
+R uses paste()

 var <- paste("Hello", "World")